BenShutt/WesthillSolutionsTask/README.md

 Importantly, when developing parsing algorithms we need to be mindful of _complexity_ (the notorious order notation).
 Unit tests can be used to measure timing but, in addition to that, there needs to be an understanding of how demanding the algorithm is.

-Often it is preferable to opt for readability over performance when the performance difference is negligible.
+Often, it is preferable to opt for readability over performance when the performance difference is negligible.
 For a parsing algorithm like this that is regularly called, we might err on the side of efficiency.
 Even if that means a small sacrifice to simplicity and readability.

 > What are the overall steps of the process - (this more identifies what parts of the business logic might be identical, or with KMP shared) between Android / iOS?

-The parsing algorithm will be the same.
+The parsing algorithm would be the same.
-The UI and UX would be very similar too such as the logic that determines when feedback shows.
+The UI and UX would be very similar too, including the underlying logic that determines when feedback shows.
 The only difference really is integrating with the hardware (and thus the SDK APIs) and platform design standards.
+It is not uncommon to find a feature only available on one platform, p3 color spaces come to mind in the past for me (though looks like Android have now introduced it).
+For a project like this where we are interfacing significantly with the hardware the codebases may look quite different.

 > MRZ is a standard, but has variations - eg. Russian Identity cards, and character transliteration.
 How might we handle a situation where a customer comes to us and says "passports aren't scanning and our passengers are getting frustrated"?